Zywave/booster/src/_areas/design-system/components/notifiers.md

 * A [banner well](/design-system/voice-and-tone/error-messages/) may be the appropriate component when a feature or resource error occurs, such as a 404 resource not found error.
 * An [error page](/design-system/voice-and-tone/error-messages/) may be the appropriate component when a critical system error occurs, such as a 500 internal server error.

-For more information on when a notifier is the appropriate delivery component, see [messages](/design-system/voice-and-tone/messages/).
+For more information on when a Notifier is the appropriate delivery component, see [messages](/design-system/voice-and-tone/messages/).